-Explain the confidential nature of the mediation and remind them of Rule 75.1.11 and Rule 75.2.08 (for court-ordered mediations) which state that "[a]|| communications at a mediation session and the mediator's notes and records shall be deemed to be without prejudice settlement discussions."
+Explain the confidential nature of the mediation.
+Rule 75.1.11 and Rule 75.2.08 (for court-ordered mediations) state that "All communications at a mediation session and the mediator's notes and records shall be deemed to be without prejudice settlement discussions."